uneda-cda/UNEDA/README.md

 Provided "as is", without warranty of any kind, express or implied.
 Reuse and modifications are encouraged, with proper attribution.

-Read more on the UNEDA website: https://people.dsv.su.se/~mad/UNEDA
+Read more on the UNEDA webpage: https://people.dsv.su.se/~mad/UNEDA Read more of the theoretical background: https://people.dsv.su.se/~mad/Foundations_of_Computational_Decision_Analysis_(ebook)_Sine_Metu.pdf